 Ecosystems - Choose from 3 themes

 Rainforest Ecosystems: Take a journey through a tropical rainforest to discover this unique ecosystem and its effect on the world.
-Students will learn about forest layers, animals, plants and products using a variety of unusual and rare hands-on materials.
+Students will learn about forest layers, animals, plants, and products using a variety of unusual and rare hands-on materials.
 A slide show of photos of the Amazon and Australian rainforests emphasize the importance of this resource.

-River Ecosystems: Using water samples from a local river source, students assess water quality and discuss the negative effect of environmental factors on the river.
+River Ecosystems: Using water samples from a local river source, students assess water quality and discuss the negative effect of various environmental factors on the river.
 Students learn about the plants and animals that make up a river environment and their interdependence.
-Students design food chains and food webs for greater clarity and understanding of the delicate ecosystem.
+Students design food chains and food webs for greater clarity and understanding of this delicate ecosystem.